db-tycoon-stephen/osaa-mvp/README.md

    ```
    docker build -t osaa-mvp .
    ```

+### User Profiles
+1. **Data Analyst/Policy Analyst** - You are a user of the data, and you need to run the data pipeline in your own development environment.
+2. **Data Engineer** - You are a project maintainer and you need to make edits to the pipeline process.
+You will interact directly with the code and cli tools, in addition to the compiling and running the container.

 ### Environment Configuration
 The pipeline supports different execution environments controlled through environment variables.